The Modified Four-Man Rotation

 Since each starter currently makes around 32 starts per season under the usual five-man rotation, with my plan the top two starters each get three more starts, the other two each get two more.
 Basically you are taking ten starts away from your inferior fifth starter and giving them to your better pitchers.
 How many pennant races are decided by fewer than ten games?
 How about most of them!

 TMFMR is a plan that could.
 The fifth starter would likely be a veteran who can work irregularly.
-And if any of the top four starters are tired and needs an extra day off, the fifth guy will be there to fill in.
+And if any of the top four starters is tired and needs an extra day off, the fifth guy will be there to fill in.

 Now that I’ve solved this problem, let me get to work on starters pitching deeper into games and relievers lasting more than one inning.
 First things first — I’ll need an acronym…